ArduPilot/ardupilot/BUILD.md

     ./waf copter
     ```

-    The "arducopter" and "arducopter-heli" binaries should appear in the `build/<board-name>/bin` directory.
+    The "arducopter" binary should appear in the `build/<board-name>/bin` directory.

 * **List available boards**